srinandini8/GUI-based-calculator-to-perform-simple-and-scientific-operations/README.md

 Grid-This separates the parent widget into a table like structure with rows and columns in them with each part contributed to a widget.Grid method used row and column attribute to set the widget in window.

+# What is root window

+the root window into which all other widgets go.
+It is an instance of the class Tk, and every tkinter application must have exactly one instance of this class. app is an instance of the class App, which is a subclass of Frame

 # Button, methods & Variables